emcramer/treehacks2017/README.md

 (Fill in)

 ## Native Bayes Classifier
 A Native Bayes Classifier is a classification Machine learning problem.
-Given a feature set of vectors $x$, it computes the probability of the instance belonging to a particular class (out of a set of two or more classes) by applying Bayes' theorem:
+Given a feature set of vectors $x$, it computes the probability of the instance belonging to a particular class (out of a set of two or more classes) by applying Bayes' theorem, and then assigns the instance to the class with the highest probability.